 Most ships leaving the city of Seattle are pursuing the “vaccinated cruise” route.
 This includes the Princess Cruises’ Majestic Princess and Carnival’s Miracle, among others.

 Although the cruise ship industry has initiated again, it’s important to remember that cruise accidents and injuries are not uncommon.
-If you have been injured aboard a cruise ship, we suggest you obtain experienced legal counsel from our maritime injury attorneys at BoatLaw, LLP.
+If you have been injured aboard a cruise ship, we suggest you obtain experienced legal counsel from our maritime injury attorneys at BOATLAW, LLP.
 With over 40 years of combined experienced, ACW&N is standing by to help.